 Desert Sage, Great Basin Blue Sage

+Thought of as drought-tolerant shrubs in much of the West, this huge genus—the largest in the mint family—includes many species of shrubs and perennials that need moderate to regular water.
+In recent years, scores of new species and selections have appeared in Western nurseries, many tender varieties that are even being offered as annuals in cold-winter climates.
 All sages have square stems and whorls of two-lipped flowers, either distinctly spaced along flower stalks or so tightly crowded that they look like one dense spike; some species have branched inflorescences.
 Flower colors range from white and yellow through salmon and pink to scarlet and pure red, from pale lavender to true blue and darkest purple.
 A few sages have fragrant blossoms.
 Many have aromatic foliage.
-Sages attract hummingbirds, bees, butterflies.Salvia dorrii

-May have a rounded habit or form a spreading mat; grows 1–3 ft. high, 2–4 ft. wide.
-Branches densely clothed in gray, linear or spoon-shaped, 1/4–1 1/4-in. leaves.
+Evergreen shrub, native to high deserts from Washington and Idaho south to California and Arizona.
+May have a rounded habit or form a spreading mat; grows to 1–3 ft. tall and 2–4 ft. wide.
+Branches are densely clothed in gray, linear or spoon-shaped, 1/4–1 1/4-in. leaves.
 Blooms in late spring; each 1–2-ft.-long stem bears three to five widely spaced whorls of light to deep blue, 1-in. flowers with deep blue bracts and calyxes.
-Needs sandy soil, perfect drainage.
-Drought tolerant.
-Good in dry desert garden.
+Needs sandy soil and perfect drainage.
+Drought-tolerant.
+Good in dry desert gardens.